cwebdesign/openpolyraypub/docs/index.md

     		</div><!-- /.blurb -->

     		<p>OpenPolyray is aimed at replacing the Polyray raytracer.
-    		The aim to one day have a fully open source raytracer which is first and foremost a straightforward replacement for Polyray especially for educational usage.</p>
+    		The aim is to one day have a fully open source raytracer which is first and foremost a straightforward replacement for Polyray especially for educational usage.</p>

 		</div><!-- /.container -->